jongilanga/Kanana-Android/README.md

 # Kanana Android

-Signal is a messaging app for simple private communication with friends.
+Kanana is a messaging app for simple private communication with friends build on Signal.

 Signal uses your phone's data connection (WiFi/3G/4G) to communicate securely, optionally supports plain SMS/MMS to function as a unified messenger, and can also encrypt the stored messages on your phone.